cs50spring2021/cs50-dev/README.md

 	<< You are currently using 47.39M of your 5.00G home directory quota. >>
 	d12345x@plank:~$
 	```

+	> In the above example, `$` is the shell prompt on your laptop; if you are tempted to copy-paste the `ssh` command, don't copy that prompt!

 3. You are now at *the command line*: the computer prints a prompt (`d12345x@plank:~$`) and waits for you to type a command.
 	The prompt indicates you are user `d12345x`, logged into server named `plank`, and your *current working directory* is `~`, which is shorthand for your *home directory*.